wmorgan/dcos-docs/1.8/administration/installing/cloud/aws/advanced/template-reference.md

   </tr>
   <tr>
     <td>AdminLocation</td>
     <td>Optional: Specify the IP range to whitelist for access to the admin zone.
-Must be a valid CIDR.</td>
+Must be a valid CIDR.
+To allow access from any IP address, use `0.0.0.0/0`.</td>
   </tr>
   <tr>
     <td>CustomAMI</td>